ssd6515/ChemClassifier/README.md

 ## Notes And Caveats

-- `bcf_data.csv` is referenced by many scripts, but it is not currently included in this repository.
+- `bcf_data.csv` is referenced by many scripts, but it is not included in this repository.
 - `rdkit_data.csv` is included under `RDKit Data Exraction`.
 - The scripts print progress and metrics to the console and store serialized results as pickle files.